 Meet the Team

-Dr Diletta De Cristofaro, Research Fellow.
+Dr Diletta De Cristofaro, Assistant Professor in English Literature.
 PI on “Writing the Sleep Crisis” and the related public engagement project “Understanding and Reimagining Sleep and Its Disorders”

 Diletta’s research focusses on fiction, non-fiction, film, TV, and digital culture responding to twenty-first-century anxieties and crises, and on the politics of time underlying these crises.
 She is an expert in the apocalyptic imagination and the author of The Contemporary Post-Apocalyptic Novel: Critical Temporalities and the End Times (Bloomsbury, 2020).
 She is the co-editor of The Literature of the Anthropocene, a special issue of C21 Literature (2018).
 Her criticism has appeared in venues like Salon, The Week, RTÉ, boundary 2 online, ASAP/J, Critique: Studies in Contemporary Fiction, Open Library of Humanities, and edited collections published by Palgrave and Cambridge University Press.
 Her work on sleep was awarded funding from the Wellcome Trust and the European Commission.